nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 This section details the frequently asked questions (FAQ) regarding the use of the application.

+*Q* How do I transfer my data to another computer ?
+*A* Install CCA Manager in the other computer and overwrite the empty data files it creates with the file that contains the data from your previous computer.

+*Q* Is CCA Manager optimized for all Operating Systems(OS)?
+*A* CCA Manager id available for doenload on all major Operating Systems such as Windows, Mac and Linux.

 [Return to the top](#user-guide)

 ## 6. Command Summary